lukasz-kuch/terraform-google-app-engine/README.md

 ## Define an output

-Use output block in you configuration file to get output with app DNS name.You could access the value using module.<module-name>.<module-output-name>
+Use output block in you configuration file to get output with app DNS name.You could access the value using module as `module.<module-name>.<module-output-name>`

 ```hcl
 output "output" {